Friday, November 18, 2022

 The Research Symposium is an annual event at ASHA's Convention where clinicians and researchers discuss current research in communication sciences and disorders.
 Each year's symposium has a specific research theme.

 The 2022 Symposium will be part of the ASHA Convention.
-Any onsite Convention registrant may attend.
+Any in-person Convention registrant may attend.
 No separate ticket or registration is required.
+For Virtual-only registrants, the sessions will be part of the Live-Broadcast to the Virtual Library.

 The 2022 Symposium will include a series of presentations focused on the assessment and diagnosis of speech and language disabilities of multilingual and BIPOC children.
 Assessment of phonology, language, and cognitive abilities in multilingual children will be linked to theories that explore the intersection of race, ethnicity, and disability.
 The social justice impact of disability diagnosis in the preschool and elementary school years will be linked to research examining the school-to-prison pipeline and educational disparities among multilingual and BIPOC children as compared with their white peers.
 Assessment procedures designed to avoid pitfalls for misdiagnosis will be discussed.

-Speaker: Karla Washington, PhD, CCC-SLP, S-LP(C) (University of Cincinnati)
+Karla Washington, PhD, CCC-SLP, S-LP(C) (University of Toronto)

-Speaker: Anny Castilla-Earls, PhD (This session will be available in the Virtual Library)
+This session will be available in the Virtual Library:

 The Research Symposium at ASHA Convention is funded, in part, by a grant from the National Institute on Deafness and Other Communication Disorders (NIDCD).